Kate Roberts (Days of Our Lives): Storylines

 Kate begins a series of ill-fated short-lived romantic relationships with some extremely dubious and villainous men; the drug lord, Clyde Weston, her ex-husband, Victor Kiriakis's no-good half-brother, Deimos Kiriakis, Rafe and Gabi's assassin father, Eduardo Hernandez and then the serial-killer, André DiMera, whom she marries.
-She runs DiMera Enterprises with Chad (Billy Flynn) and André; until André betrays them, selling them out to her old rival, Vivian Alamain and her ill-begotten son, Stefano DiMera (Tyler Christopher) and then André is killed by Chad's wife, Abigail when she learns thathe has betrayed them all.
+She runs DiMera Enterprises with Chad (Billy Flynn) and André; until André betrays them, selling them out to her old rival, Vivian Alamain and her ill-begotten son, Stefano DiMera (Tyler Christopher) and then André is killed by Chad's wife, Abigail when she learns that he has betrayed them all.
 Kate finds out that Vivian is framing Sonny Kiriakis (Freddie Smith) the current CEO of Titan Industries for sexual harassment.
 When Kate confronts her, Vivian cornered; pulls a gun on her and they scuffle for possession.
 Vivian is killed and Kate claims the gun went off accidentally, but Salem PD are not so sure, but they do not have enough evidence to charge her.
 Stefan is certain that Kate murdered his mother, Vivian and sets out to destroy her.
 Meanwhile, Kate being sacked from DiMera, takes over Vivian's scheme to frame Sonny Kiriakis, in the hope that she can take over Titan when Sonny is inevitably fired.
 Unbeknownst to anyone; Vivian has been revived and is being held in a secret lab.
 She returns in September 2019, much to Kate's horror.
 Vivian later shoots and buries her, but she survives and escapes, eventually making a full recovery.

+She later forms a relationship with Jake Lambert but breaks it off with him after learning he had a relationship with Gabi.
+During this time, her sons Lucas and Philip commit crimes of their own and tries her best to protect them.
+EJ blackmails her into signing over her shares of DiMera to in exchange for keeping silent for Lucas' kidnapping of Sami, and she asks Victor to help hide away Philip for mental help after he attacks and a frames Brady Black for his disappearance due to a love triangle with Chloe Lane.
+She soon reconnects with Roman and the two get married again.
+However, she is poisoned by Orpheus and presumed dead along with Marlena and Kayla Brady, but her body, like theirs, was taken by a revived Bo Brady under Megan Hathaway's orders and brought back to life by Dr. Rolf.

+Reception

+In 2000, Koslow received a Soap Opera Digest Award nomination for Outstanding Supporting Actress for her portrayal of Kate.
+In October 2020, Soaps.com editor Charlie Mason placed Kate at number 18 on his list of the 35 most memorable characters from Days of Our Lives, calling the character an "opportunistic prostitute-turned-titan of industry" who has "always applied the first rule of the street to the soap's audience: Ya gotta hook 'em."